atomia/puppet-atomia/README.md

 In order to have Puppet deploy resource transformations automatically the server running automation server needs to have the class "atomia::resource_transformations" assigned (no variables need to be passed).

+# If you are a developer #

+## Running tests ##

+Included in the repository is a Vagrant setup which will provision a machine for you which is prepared to run the test suits.
+Considering you have a working
+Vagrant installation simply do:

+		vagrant up
+		vagrant ssh

+Once inside your virtual machine cd to /vagrant and run the tests

+Unit tests:

+		#Run all tests
+		cd /vagrant
+		rake spec

+		#Run a specific test
+		rake spec SPEC=spec/classes/profiles/atomiadns_master_spec.rb

+Acceptance tests:

+I recommend using our internal OpenStack cloud for running tests, for obvious reasons all required info are not provided in the repo but contact stefan@atomia.com if you think you should be allowed to access it :).
+The tests can be run with Vagrant as well by configuring a vagrant nodeset.

+When you got your nodes set up run the tests with

+		bundle exec rspec spec/acceptance/atomiadns_spec.pp